bjpcjp/raindrop_and_book_notes/math/ADFM/ADFM-33-problems.tocs_v2.md

-- Problem summary and properties
-  - Overview table of decision making problems
-    - Table F.1 summarizes key properties of multiple decision making benchmark problems including state, action, and observation cardinalities, as well as discount factors.
-The problems vary from discrete to continuous spaces and single to multiagent settings.
-This overview aids in selecting appropriate benchmarks for evaluating algorithms.
-Further details can be found in the [Algorithms for Reinforcement Learning Book](https://web.stanford.edu/class/psych209/Readings/SuttonBartoIPRLBook2ndEd.pdf).
-- F.1 Hex World
-  - Hex world problem description and dynamics
-    - Hex world is a stochastic MDP defined on a hexagonal tile map with six possible movement directions.
-Movement attempts succeed with probabilities distributed as 0.7 for intended direction and 0.15 for each neighboring direction.
-Terminal cells yield fixed rewards and transition to an absorbing terminal state.
-Blocking boundaries prevent movement with a penalty.
-The problem tests navigation under probabilistic transitions.
-See [MDP Basics](https://web.stanford.edu/class/psych209/Readings/SuttonBartoIPRLBook2ndEd.pdf) for related theory.
-  - Standard and straight-line hex world policies
-    - Two variants, standard and straight-line hex world, illustrate reward propagation from terminal states.
-The straight-line version presents a simple chain-like state space to demonstrate how reward signals back up through the transitions.
-Optimal policies are visually depicted, colored by expected state values.
-This aids understanding of value iteration and policy optimality.
-Additional reading: [Baird’s Residual Algorithms](https://proceedings.mlr.press/v95/baird15a.html).
-- F.2 2048
-  - Game mechanics and state transitions
-    - The 2048 problem models a tile sliding puzzle on a 4×4 board with four discrete actions (up, down, left, right).
-Tiles of equal value merge when shifted, generating rewards equal to the merged tile value.
-Random tile spawns of value 2 or 4 appear after each move.
-The state space is infinite due to combinatorial tile arrangements.
-The problem challenges algorithms with stochasticity and large state-action spaces.
-For more, see the original game creator’s page: [2048 by G. Cirulli](https://gabrielecirulli.github.io/2048/).
-  - Policies and strategies
-    - A common heuristic is cornering large tiles and alternating movements to keep larger values accumulated.
-Reward is only obtained from merges, emphasizing long-term strategy.
-This framework tests planning and value estimation under uncertainty.
-Further algorithmic approaches are discussed in [Reinforcement Learning and 2048](https://arxiv.org/abs/1710.02939).
-- F.3 Cart-Pole
-  - Problem description and state dynamics
-    - Cart-pole involves balancing a pole on a cart moving laterally.
-The state includes continuous position, velocity, pole angle, and angular velocity.
-Actions apply left or right forces.
-State updates use physical dynamics with Euler integration, accounting for gravity and force limits.
-Reward is 1 per timestep maintaining balance within constraints; failure triggers termination.
-This benchmark tests control under continuous, nonlinear dynamics.
-See [OpenAI Gym CartPole Environment](https://gym.openai.com/envs/CartPole-v1/) for implementation details.
-- F.4 Mountain Car
-  - Problem setup and physics model
-    - Mountain car involves a car in a valley that must gain momentum by first moving away from goal before ascending.
-The state space is continuous over position and velocity.
-Actions include left acceleration, right acceleration, or no acceleration.
-Gravity drives velocity changes, modeled deterministically.
-Rewards are -1 per timestep, encouraging minimal steps to goal.
-This problem illustrates challenges with delayed rewards and planning.
-Relevant reading: [Mountain Car Reinforcement Learning](https://webdocs.cs.ualberta.ca/~sutton/book/ebook/node13.html).
-- F.5 Simple Regulator
-  - Problem formulation and solution properties
-    - The simple regulator is a linear quadratic control problem with a one-dimensional continuous state and action.
-Transitions have additive Gaussian noise.
-Rewards penalize squared state deviations quadratically but do not depend on actions.
-Optimal policy is linear, driving the state to zero.
-Standard Riccati equation methods do not apply due to zero action reward term.
-This example is common in policy gradient studies.
-For further reading, see [Linear Quadratic Regulators](https://web.stanford.edu/~boyd/cvxbook/bv_cvxbook.pdf).
-- F.6 Aircraft Collision Avoidance
-  - Problem setup and dynamics
-    - The problem models advising an aircraft to climb, descend, or maintain course to avoid a head-on intruder.
-The state comprises relative altitude, vertical speed, previous advisory, and time to collision.
-Dynamics integrate vertical rates with noisy accelerations subject to constraints.
-Penalties arise from proximity at collision and changes in advisories.
-The problem can be solved via discretized dynamic programming due to deterministic time reduction.
-The scenario evaluates decision-making under uncertainty and safety-critical constraints.
-More details can be found in [Kochenderfer et al., MIT Lincoln Lab report](https://arxiv.org/abs/1109.0529).
-- F.7 Crying Baby
-  - POMDP formulation and dynamics
-    - The crying baby is a two-state POMDP modeling a baby's hunger state (hungry or sated), three caregiver actions (feed, sing, ignore), and noisy observations (crying or quiet).
-Actions affect the hunger state deterministically or probabilistically and observation likelihoods vary by both state and actions.
-Feeding always resolves hunger, singing provides information with observation bias, and ignoring risks sustained hunger.
-Rewards penalize hungry baby states and caregiver effort differently.
-The problem illustrates partial observability and information-gathering actions in decision making.
-See [Smallwood and Sondik, 1973](https://pubsonline.informs.org/doi/abs/10.1287/opre.21.5.1071) for foundational POMDP control.
-- F.8 Machine Replacement
-  - Problem states, actions, and reward structure
-    - The machine replacement problem models maintaining a machine with up to two failing components (states 0,1,2).
-Actions include manufacturing with or without product inspection, interrupting production for inspection and partial repair, or replacing both components fully.
-Product defects probabilistically depend on broken components.
-Observations reveal defectiveness or component states based on actions.
-Rewards reflect product quality, inspection costs, and repair costs.
-This POMDP captures maintenance scheduling under uncertainty.
-Policies exhibit disjoint regions where same actions are optimal.
-For more, see [Machine Maintenance Problems in POMDPs](https://doi.org/10.1287/opre.21.5.1071).
-- F.9 Catch
-  - Problem setup and agent model
-    - The catch problem involves an agent, Johnny, deciding throws at varying distances to maximize expected catch reward.
-Catch probability follows a logistic function parameterized by proficiency s, unknown to Johnny but fixed during the game.
-The agent selects throw distances from a discrete set aiming to maximize finite horizon expected cumulative reward.
-This problem tests decision making under parameter uncertainty and finite resources.
-Related reading: [Bayesian Reinforcement Learning](https://people.eecs.berkeley.edu/~pabbeel/cs287-fa09/notes/lecture19.pdf).
-- F.10 Prisoner’s Dilemma
-  - Game rules and payoffs
-    - The prisoner’s dilemma is a two-agent matrix game where each player chooses between cooperating or defecting.
-Mutual cooperation yields moderate penalties (1 year each), mutual defection yields heavier penalties (3 years each), and unilateral defection yields asymmetric outcomes (0 years for defector, 4 for cooperator).
-The game demonstrates conflict between individual rationality and collective optimality.
-Infinite horizon versions use discount factor 0.9 to enable repeated play analysis.
-Foundational game theory explanations: [Tucker’s Prisoner’s Dilemma History](https://plato.stanford.edu/entries/prisoner-dilemma/).
-- F.11 Rock-Paper-Scissors
-  - Game structure and payoffs
-    - Rock-paper-scissors is a symmetric two-player game with discrete actions rock, paper, and scissors.
-Outcomes are cyclical: rock beats scissors, scissors beats paper, and paper beats rock, each yielding +1 reward to winner and -1 to loser; ties yield zero reward.
-The game illustrates non-transitive competition and mixed-strategy equilibria.
-Infinite horizon versions include discounting.
-Detailed analysis available in [Rock-Paper-Scissors Game Theory](https://mathworld.wolfram.com/Rock-Paper-Scissors.html).
-- F.12 Traveler’s Dilemma
-  - Problem definition and equilibrium
-    - Two travelers independently claim a value between $2 and $100 for identical lost baggage.
-If both claim same value, both receive that.
-If claims differ, lower claim gains plus $2 bonus, and higher claim receives lower claim minus $2 penalty.
-Despite intuitive high claims, the unique Nash equilibrium is both choosing $2.
-This paradox illustrates incentive incompatibilities in game theory.
-For a comprehensive discussion, see [Basu, 1994](https://www.jstor.org/stable/2117927).
-- F.13 Predator-Prey Hex World
-  - Multiagent setup and reward structure
-    - This extension of the hex world involves predator and prey agents moving on a shared hex grid with independent stochastic transitions.
-Predators seek to capture prey by occupying the same cell, receiving rewards proportional to prey captured divided by predator count.
-Prey incur heavy penalties if caught and have free movement costs.
-New prey appear randomly after capture.
-The problem challenges multiagent coordination and competition with stochasticity.
-Related research: [Multiagent Reinforcement Learning in Predator-Prey](https://dl.acm.org/doi/10.5555/2011632).
-- F.14 Multi-Caregiver Crying Baby
-  - Extension and interaction dynamics
-    - The multi-caregiver crying baby problem extends the original to two caregivers acting simultaneously.
-The baby’s state transitions if either caregivers feed.
-Observations are shared noisy signals about crying state, but actions may differ.
-Caregivers have asymmetric penalties favoring different caregiving actions.
-This multiagent POMDP tests coordination, observation sharing, and heterogeneous preferences.
-See [Multiagent POMDP Models](https://papers.nips.cc/paper/7937-scalable-planning-and-learning-for-collaborative-multiagent-pomdps).
-- F.15 Collaborative Predator-Prey Hex World
-  - Team predator coordination with partial observations
-    - This variant has a team of predators collaborating to catch a single randomly moving prey on a hex grid.
-Prey moves avoiding predator-occupied cells.
-Predators have noisy local observations indicating prey presence nearby.
-Movement is penalized, while capturing the prey yields a positive reward.
-After capture, prey respawn at a random location.
-This problem examines cooperative multiagent planning under partial observability and stochastic dynamics.
-Further reading: [Collaborative Multiagent Systems](https://ieeexplore.ieee.org/document/8892403).
+- **F Problems**
+  - **F.1 Hex World**
+    - The hex world is a simple MDP with probabilistic movement in six directions on a hexagonal tile map.
+    - Moving in the intended direction occurs with probability 0.7; side neighbors with 0.15 each.
+    - Terminal states yield specified rewards and transition to a unique terminal absorbing state.
+    - The straight-line hex world variation illustrates reward propagation from a single reward state.
+    - See L. Baird’s work on residual algorithms in reinforcement learning for related methods.
+  - **F.2 2048**
+    - The 2048 problem is a discrete tile game on a 4x4 board with four possible move directions.
+    - Tiles merge when two equal-valued tiles collide, creating a tile with combined value and yielding reward equal to that value.
+    - New tiles spawn randomly after each move, typically values 2 or 4 in empty spaces.
+    - The game ends when no moves can create space; scoring strategies involve stacking larger tiles in a corner.
+    - Refer to G. Cirulli’s 2014 development of the 2048 game.
+  - **F.3 Cart-Pole**
+    - The cart-pole problem involves balancing a pole attached to a cart moving laterally by applying left or right forces.
+    - The state is continuous, comprising cart position and velocity, pole angle, and angular velocity.
+    - State updates use nonlinear dynamics incorporating gravity, force, pole length, mass, and friction.
+    - Reward of 1 is given each timestep the pole remains balanced within constraints; otherwise transition to a terminal state occurs.
+    - See Barto, Sutton, and Anderson (1983) and OpenAI Gym implementations for details.
+  - **F.4 Mountain Car**
+    - Mountain car is a continuous-state control problem where a vehicle must gain momentum by moving left first to ascend a hill.
+    - Actions are discrete: accelerate left, right, or coast.
+    - State variables include position and velocity with deterministic transitions influenced by gravity.
+    - Reward is −1 each step until reaching the goal at the hill top.
+    - The problem demonstrates delayed reward knowledge propagation; see Moore (1990) and Singh & Sutton (1996).
+  - **F.5 Simple Regulator**
+    - The simple regulator is a linear quadratic regulator with single real-valued state and action.
+    - Successor states follow a linear-Gaussian distribution; rewards depend quadratically on the state.
+    - Optimal policy is to negate the state (π(s) = −s), centering states around zero.
+    - Optimal value function is negative quadratic in state with an additive constant based on discount factor.
+    - Classical Riccati equation methods do not apply directly due to zero action reward term.
+  - **F.6 Aircraft Collision Avoidance**
+    - The problem involves deciding climb, descend, or no advisory actions to avoid a head-on intruder aircraft.
+    - State variables are relative altitude, vertical rate, previous action, and time to collision.
+    - Dynamics include stochastic acceleration noise and action-dependent vertical acceleration with saturation limits.
+    - Penalties are imposed for proximity less than 50 m at collision and for advising changes.
+    - Efficient solution by discretization and backward induction; see Kochenderfer & Chryssanthacopoulos (2011).
+  - **F.7 Crying Baby**
+    - This POMDP models caring for a baby with two states (hungry, sated), three actions (feed, sing, ignore), and two noisy observations (crying, quiet).
+    - Feeding always sates the baby; singing is an information-gathering action without cry potential when sated.
+    - Transition probabilities specify baby hunger dynamics; observations depend on baby state and action.
+    - Rewards penalize hunger heavily; feeding and singing incur smaller effort penalties.
+    - The optimal infinite horizon policy with discount factor 0.9 balances feeding, singing, and ignoring; see Smallwood & Sondik (1973).
+  - **F.8 Machine Replacement**
+    - This discrete POMDP aims to maintain a machine with two components that may fail independently.
+    - States represent 0 to 2 faulty components; four actions include manufacturing, examining, interrupting, and replacing.
+    - Observations include defective/non-defective product detection depending on action.
+    - Rewards incorporate product quality, inspection costs, interruption costs, and replacement costs.
+    - Optimal policies display complex shapes with disjoint regions; see Kochenderfer (2015) for adaptations.
+  - **F.9 Catch**
+    - Johnny attempts to catch throws over a finite number of attempts, choosing throw distances from a discrete set.
+    - Successful catch probability depends on throw distance and an unknown proficiency parameter s.
+    - The proficiency s is assumed discrete and static; rewards equal throw distance if caught, zero otherwise.
+    - Johnny updates beliefs over proficiencies and optimizes catch attempts accordingly.
+  - **F.10 Prisoner’s Dilemma**
+    - A classic two-agent game where each prisoner chooses to cooperate or defect.
+    - Payoffs depend on joint actions: both cooperate incur 1 year; unilateral defection yields 0 for defector and 4 years for cooperator; both defect get 3 years.
+    - Agents have discrete action sets; rewards can be structured in a standard payoff matrix.
+    - Can be played once or infinitely with discount factor 0.9.
+    - Tucker (1950) formalized the dilemma; see [Prisoner’s Dilemma](https://en.wikipedia.org/wiki/Prisoner%27s_dilemma) for history.
+  - **F.11 Rock-Paper-Scissors**
+    - Two agents simultaneously choose rock, paper, or scissors; outcomes produce unit rewards/penalties based on rock-paper-scissors rules.
+    - Payoff matrix shows win/loss/zero outcome symmetry.
+    - The game can be played once or repeated infinitely with discount factor 0.9.
+    - The game exemplifies mixed strategy equilibria; see [Rock-Paper-Scissors](https://en.wikipedia.org/wiki/Rock_paper_scissors) for mathematical analysis.
+  - **F.12 Traveler’s Dilemma**
+    - Two travelers select suitcase values between $2 and $100; rewards depend on both declarations.
+    - If values equal, both get that value; otherwise lower value plus $2 to lower, higher value minus $2 to higher.
+    - The unique Nash equilibrium is both declaring $2, despite typical human choices clustering near $97–$100.
+    - See K. Basu’s paper on paradoxes of rationality in game theory for this problem.
+  - **F.13 Predator-Prey Hex World**
+    - Multiagent extension of hex world with sets of predators and prey on a hex grid.
+    - Predators receive rewards based on number of prey captured proportionally to number of predators; prey receive heavy penalty if captured.
+    - Prey respawn at random cells after being devoured; predators pay small penalty for movement.
+    - No terminal states exist; the environment is ongoing.
+  - **F.14 Multi-Caregiver Crying Baby**
+    - Multiagent version of the crying baby problem with two caregivers.
+    - Baby state and observations are shared; actions can be individual feed, sing, or ignore.
+    - Either caregiver feeding transitions baby to sated state.
+    - Observation dynamics enforce caregivers perceive the same baby state observations but not necessarily each other’s actions.
+    - Caregivers incur penalties for hunger and different effort costs based on action preference.
+  - **F.15 Collaborative Predator-Prey Hex World**
+    - Predators collaborate to capture one moving prey on a hex grid with partial-observation.
+    - Each predator senses local cells, receiving noisy observations of prey presence.
+    - Predators receive a large reward if any captures occur, penalized by movement cost.
+    - Prey moves randomly to unoccupied neighboring cells after capture.